Roomba 980 Review

 Is the Roomba 980 discontinued?

 Yes.
 The Roomba 980 is no longer available on the iRobot website.
-You could opt for the cheaper Roomba 960 with a smaller battery and motor, or buy a related model like the 981 or 981.
+You could opt for the cheaper Roomba 960 with a smaller battery and motor or buy a related model like the 981 or 981.
 These models are the same products as the 980.
 There might be variations with the accessories included.

 Roomba 980 Maintenance

-As with all Roomba products, maintenance is an important component for its longevity.
+As with all Roomba products, maintenance is an essential component for its longevity.
 Don’t worry, I’ve outlined a step-by-step guide in cleaning the different components of the Roomba 980 to keep it in tip-top shape for years.

 Where can I buy the Roomba 980?